alkhe/fluxette/README.md

 If you find yourself writing a lot of async helpers, you can write yourself an async or Promise middleware.

 ## Store Dependencies
 Store dependencies in vanilla flux is handled by using `waitFor`, but `waitFor` is hard to trace, and may result in unpredictable application behavior, such as infinite loops.
-The `fluxette` way to handle store dependencies is to instead split an action into two semantic actions, which will be dispatched in order.
-This is known as action-splitting, and it allows for declarative store dependencies, simultaneously improving clarity and preventing any possibility of mutual locks.
+The fluxette way to handle store dependencies is to instead split an action into two semantic actions, which will be dispatched in order.
+This is known as action splitting, and it allows for declarative store dependencies, simultaneously improving clarity and preventing any possibility of mutual locks.
 In most Flux implementations, this would not be a viable solution, as dispatching twice results in an extra setState on each component.
-Since `fluxette` allows you to dispatch arrays of actions, atomic action handling is possible, and only one setState is called once the array has been fully processed.
-A dependency refactor should usually not involve changing component code; you can just make the relevant action creator return an array of actions instead.
-If you do not want to use action-splitting, you can implement a short custom Store.
-See [Store Composition](#store-composition) for more details.
+Since fluxette allows you to dispatch arrays of actions, atomic action handling is possible, and only one setState is called once the array has been fully processed.
+A dependency refactor usually should not involve changing component code; you can just make the relevant action creator return an array of actions instead.
+If you do not want to use action splitting, you can implement a short custom Store instead (see [Store Composition](#store-composition)).

 ## Store Composition
-Since Stores are just pure functions, they can easily be composed and reused.
+Because Stores are just pure functions, they can easily be composed and reused.

 ```js
 import { Reducer } from 'fluxette';